-The 4th Future Travel Experience Awards will celebrate the outstanding efforts of organizations that have gone the extra mile to improve the passenger experience.
-Presented to the winners in the presence of their industry peers at the Gala Evening, the Awards will recognize the most innovative, ambitious and effective initiatives and organizations.
+The 4th Future Travel Experience Awards will celebrate the outstanding efforts of organisations that have gone the extra mile to improve the passenger experience.
+Presented to the winners in the presence of their industry peers at the Gala Evening, the Awards will recognise the most innovative, ambitious and effective initiatives and organisations.

 The winners are chosen through consultation with a panel of industry experts, whose identities we keep confidential, to maintain their independence.

 The 4th Future Travel Experience Awards will take place at FTE Global 2014, which will be hosted by McCarran International Airport at Mandalay Bay, Las Vegas, 24-26 September 2014.

 The 2014 FTE Awards categories are:

 - Best Check-In Initiative

 - Best Up in the Air Experience

 - New – Best Up in the Air Initiative

 Previous Awards winners (2013)